gothicmuppet/career2/index.md

 - Resolve process bottlenecks in process chains.
 - Reporting and analysis; system and platform performance.
 - Perform system stabilization activities.
-- Increase efficiency of tracker by 83%.
+- Modify macros in process chain tracker which increase efficiency by 83%.
 - Lead team meetings
-- In SAP Hana Studio, create a SQL statement to enhance proficiency by 50% to send system status updates
+- Create a SQL statement in SAP Hana Studio to enhance proficiency by 50% to send system status updates

 SAP Portal Analyst, February 2019 to January 2020
 - Resolve tickets in a timely manner to prevent users from working around the client system and break security